 Homemade Shoe Deodorizer Recipes To Fight Foot Stink!

-It's summertime and the foot stink epidemic is running rampant.
-To help you fight those horrible smells here is a list of homemade smelly shoe deodorizer remedies to help you destroy shoe odor and keep your feet smelling fresh!
+It’s summertime and the foot stink epidemic is running rampant.
+To help you fight those horrible smells here is a list of how to deodorize shoes in just a couple of minutes with a great diy shoe deodorizer remedy!

 When you’re making your own homemade shoe deodorizers adding a few drops of essential oils will help your shoes to smell great, and in some cases, also help to fight the odor producing bacteria that live in your shoes.